 The cost of solar systems is declining with time and it is far less as compared to what it was a decade earlier.
 In many parts of the world, electricity generated by solar panels is cheaper than that generated from coal power plants.
 The cost of a solar system directly defines its worth as a monetary equivalent and the 25-year life of a solar system as acclaimed by most installers makes it an obvious choice as you pay once for the next 25 years.
 Installing a solar system is more of a profitable investment scheme in one sense where you get savings for at least 25 years.

 On the other hand, there are many incentives levied by the governments to promote the installation of solar systems.
-Like in the USA the federal solar tax credit benefits for who is eligible.
+Like in the USA the federal solar tax credit benefits for who are eligible.
 Getting tax benefits for installing solar panels is very beneficial and increases their worth multiple times.
 If you are in the USA, check out possible government incentives by visiting here.

 Do You Care About The Planet And The Future?